edison-lhk/Personal-Website/README.md

 # Welcome to My Personal Website :rocket:

-I am building this portfolio website not only to showcase my experience, skills and projects, but also demonstrating the web development skills that I have recently learnt.
+I am building this portfolio website not only to showcase my experience, skills and projects, but also to demonstrate the web development skills that I have recently learnt.

 ## Languages and Tools: